Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="variables"></a>
 ## Reading & Writing Variables

-In the app you can create variables to be used in your shortcuts, e.g. to dynamically insert values for a URL, a query parameter or part of the request body.
-To do so use the variable editor found by clicking the *"{}"* button in the main screen of the app.
+In the app you can create [global variables](variables) to be used in your shortcuts, e.g. to dynamically insert values for a URL, a query parameter or part of the request body.
+You'll find the variable editor via the "Variables" option in the menu in the app's main screen.

 This section explains how you can interact with these variables from a script.